 Gaming laptops are a lot like cars: There's a make and model out there for everyone.
-So if you want a powerhouse gaming tank built like a Hummer or a slim-and-sexy, highly portable laptop that could put a Corvette to shame, or anything in between, we have the best gaming laptops lined up for you.
+Whether you want a powerhouse gaming tank built like a Hummer or a slim-and-sexy, highly portable laptop that could put a Corvette to shame, we have the best gaming laptops lined up for you.

-Right now, the head honcho of laptop gaming is the Alienware Area 51m, a laptop with downright excessive hardware that's custom-built to empty your bank account as well as power the Grid from Tron and any games you throw at the machine.
-Gamers with big bucks and a thirst for the best gaming experience possible should check this one out.
+Our favorite overall pick right now is the Alienware Area 51m, a laptop with downright excessive hardware that's custom-built to empty your bank account as well as power any games you throw at the machine.
+Gamers looking for the best gaming experience for titles like Call of Duty: Modern Warfare, Star Wars Jedi: Fallen Order and Control should check this one out.

 Some of the other best gaming laptops include the petite and portable MSI GS65 Stealth Thin as well as the MSI GT75VR Titan, an expensive laptop known for its otherworldly keyboard and 4K display.
 We also have some smart budget options, like the Acer Nitro 5, listed for frugal folks.